Welcome to the home and premier site of the authentic British Teddy Boy.

 The Edwardian Teddy Boy website acts as a link and source of information for all drape wearing Teddy Boys and Girls and promotes the common cause of maintaining the British Teddy Boy culture and lifestyle.

 The Edwardian Teddy Boy has always been in support of the original pre 1955 Teddy Boy style of dress.
-However, the actual return to the original Conservative Edwardian style of Teddy Boy dress was originally a concept that was steadily developed during the late 1980's after many Teddy boys had become disgruntled with the 1970's glam image that had dominated the Teddy Boy style during the 1970's.
+However, the actual return to the original Conservative Edwardian style of Teddy Boy dress was originally a concept that was steadily being developed during the mid to late 1980's.

-Later in 1993/94, The Edwardian Drape Society (T.E.D.S.) was started in a move to support and promote of the re-claiming of the original 1950's Teddy Boy style back into Teddy Boy culture.
+Later in 1992, The Edwardian Drape Society (T.E.D.S.) was started in a move to support and promote of the re-claiming of the original 1950's Teddy Boy style back into Teddy Boy culture.

 Manchester Teddy Boys outside a Cinema in 1955.